Coronavirus (COVID-19) Response - Read the article

 The limitation of these approaches is the available tube-side pressure drop.
-However, there is significant flexibility in the specification of turbulators.
+However, there is significant flexibility in the specifications of turbulators.
 Dense windings have high enhancement factors and high-pressure drop per unit length.
 If pressure limits are exceeded, we can reduce the winding density to bring the design within available pressure drop limits.

 If you feel you need another type of heat exchanger, visit our products and services page or contact us.